framegrace/beume/README.md

     http://<host>:8085/stats

 Filters:
 * lanczos: Uses the algorithm from this guy https://code.google.com/p/java-image-scaling/.
 Is faster than imgscalr (although, very little) and with the best quality (For me) of the three.
 Uses a multithreaded Lanczos3 algorithm.
 I presume the multithreading is the responsible of the small speed increase, so in load this may be negligible.
-DO NOT CONSERVES IMAGE PROPORTIONS.
+It does not maintain image proportions, calculate your sizes.
 * imgscalr: Pretty solid scaling algorithm from here: http://www.thebuzzmedia.com/software/imgscalr-java-image-scaling-library/.
 Is almost as fast as the above with my (harcoded) settings.
 A little too sharp results for me.
 Maybe need more tweaking of the options.
-ALWAYS MAINTAINS IMAGE PROPORTIONS
+Always maintains image proportions.
+Will scale to fit the box you define in HxW
 * thumbnailer (or whatever not lanczos or imgscalr) : Uses Thumbnailator (https://code.google.com/p/thumbnailator/), it doesn't explain the algorithm used.
 Is the fastest, but the results are not as good as the previous ones for me.
 (Again, this is a matter of personal tast).
-DO NOT MAINTAINS IMAGE PROPORTIONS.
+It do not maintain image proportions.

 Final note
 -----------